shaosha-huang/shao-pharmacy-analytics/README.md

 - **Assumption 2:** Doctor names for prescription orders may be unformatted and require SQL cleaning.
 - **Assumption 3:** Some fields (e.g., email, manufacturer) are synthetically generated and not real.
 - **Assumption 4:** Data for certain months may be sparser due to simulated business cycles.
+- **Assumption 5:** Revenue forecasts are based on historical order data, monthly trend factors, and may have variable confidence scores.

 ---